Viibrant/NNGA/docs/nn.md

 - Optional: Dimensionality reduction techniques

 ## 4. Splitting the Dataset

+Data was split into training and testing data in an 80/20 split.

 - Split-sample training (train, validation, and test sets)
 - K-fold cross-validation